 The following options may be available to you:

 - Grants or loans to help improve the heating and energy efficiency of your home, which can fully fund or part fund works according to the circumstances of your household

-- Winter fuel payments – a one off payment of between £100 and £300 if you were born before 5th May 1953
+- Winter fuel payments – a one off payment of between £100 and £300 if you were born on or before 5th November 1953

 - Cold weather payments – for those on certain benefits.
 When local temperature is 0°C or below for 7 consecutive days between November and March, a £25 payment is made for each spell